-7 Construction contracts
+Construction contracts

-What standard-contract forms are used for construction and design?
+8 What standard form contracts are used for construction and design?
 Must the language of the contract be the local language?
 Are there restrictions on choice of law and the venue for dispute resolution?

 There are no officially adopted or prescribed standard-contract forms and conditions.
-However, large public employers, such as Qatar Petroleum, the Public Works Authority (Ashghal) and Qatar's General Electricity and Water Corporation (Kahramaa), will often use their own standard contracts, which are usually based on the FIDIC suite of contracts, with special conditions developed for each project.
+However, large public employers, such as Qatar Petroleum, the Public Works Authority and Qatar's General Electricity and Water Corporation, will often use their own standard contracts, which are usually based on the FIDIC suite of contracts, with special conditions developed for each project.